ClinGen/stanford-affils/doc/api_information.md

 - RETIRED
 - ARCHIVED

-## PATCH affiliation/<int:affiliation_id>/update/ Endpoint Details:
+## PATCH affiliation/update/affiliation_id/<int:affiliation_id>/ and affiliation/update/expert_panel_id/<int:expert_panel_id>/Endpoint Details:

-The affiliation_id in the URL is the only required field.
+The ID in the URL is the only required field.
 In request, only the values that need to be updated should be included.

 #### Successful Response: